technomancy/calandria/Readme.md

 does not garbage collect old images.
 This means every DroneTest game will eventually run out of memory.
 In addition, it does not implement a terminal, relying instead on line-by-line commands.
 Plus I couldn't get it working on my own machine.
+Also: the name is cringe-worthy.

 [A MineTest pull request](https://github.com/minetest/minetest/pull/1737) implements the ability to accept character-based input instead of